jamescosborn/.entropy/README.md

 ## Description

-_.entropy is an interactive cyberpunk story that focuses on the themes of order and chaos.
+_.entropy is an interactive cyberpunk story that focuses on the themes of chaos and order.
 The player is first presented with an intro that sets up the world and story, then they are taken to a character creation page._

-_On the character creation page, the user must choose between one of two paths, Order or Chaos, and then must enter a name.
+_On the character creation page, the user must choose between one of two paths, Chaos and Order, and then must enter a name.
 The choice the player makes here will have some impact on the story later on.
 The name the user selects will appear at certain points throughout the story.
 The user must select a path, and enter a name (1 or more characters, 40 max)._

 _As the user progresses through the story, there is a glyph on the side of the page that links to a glossary of cyberpunk terms.
 If the user is unsure of a certain word, they can use this glossary to get a better understanding._